Mass market: Decline

-“Technology has enabled consumers to skip over these mass-market models.
-Amazon and Google allow them to quickly and easily search out specific products that speak to them.”
-People are not associating or committing to a certain brand, rather, whatever is more convenient for them when looking at quality, price, and availability.

-When looking at mass market, we can include television as a contributor.
+Technology platforms have given consumers options to bypass mass-market models to find more specific products.

+TV is an effective way to advertise to mass markets.
 TV shows are made to appeal to whoever wants to tune in and to however many people that attention brings.
-There has been a significant fall off in the number of viewers that the biggest TV shows are pulling in as opposed to 25 or so years prior.
-This decrease is largely attributed to the presence of social media and self-published apps and streaming services like Netflix, Hulu, HBO, etc. "Oprah, at her height, had 48 million viewers per week.
+However, there has been a decline in the number of viewers that the biggest TV shows get, as opposed to in previous years and decades.
+This decrease is largely attributed to the presence of social media, self-published apps and streaming services like Netflix, Hulu, HBO, etc, which have made TV audiences more fragmented.
+"Oprah, at her height, had 48 million viewers per week.
 Now, the biggest daytime TV stars, like Ellen DeGeneres or Dr. Phil, draw less than one-tenth of that per week."

-Daytime television will never capture that big of an audience ever again based on the number of different options people have at their disposal today.
-This is one of the many instances where mass market is becoming obsolete.
+Marketers now have greater ability to target particular market segments, via the internet, allowing them to reach a more defined and effective audience for their product.
+In addition to being able to target audiences in a more defined way, when advertising to mass markets on the internet, measuring effectiveness by segment is possible, which may reduce the need to advertise some products to a broad mass market on a continual basis.

+Other examples that demonstrate businesses moving away from mass market strategies, include restaurant chains creating localised pricing (and menu options) based on local demand, businesses such as hotel chains (or supermarkets) creating and growing a loyalty program to tailor offers and rewards based on individual customer data and food manufacturers creating specific foods, to targeting particular consumer segments.